Cape Town, the Mother City

 Table Mountain offers free walking tours that depart every hour from the Twelve Apostles Terrace.

 The historical City Tour departs twice daily, starting from Motherland Coffee Company in Mandela Rhodes Place.
 You'll discover the history of the city, from colonial times to the present day, and learn about some of the people who shaped the city.
 Highlights include the Company's Garden, Parliament, Green Market Square, The Castle of Good Hope, and The Slave Lodge.
 You just need to arrive at 11 am or 4:20 pm at the meeting point, 365 days a year, and keep your eye out for the green umbrellas.

 The BO KAAP walking tour was perhaps my favorite walking tour.
 Departing twice a day from Motherland Coffee Company in Mandela Rhodes Place.
-It starts at 11 am and 2 pm each day and you will get a tour of the delightful colorful houses, smell the spices of the East, hear the mosques calling for prayer, have the chance for Cape Malay food tempt your taste buds, and take some charming photos.
+It starts at 11 am and 2 pm each day, and you will get a tour of the delightful, colorful houses, smell the spices of the East, hear the mosques calling for prayer, have the chance for Cape Malay food to tempt your taste buds, and take some charming photos.